U Share Founder / KUROFUNE Design Holdings Inc.

 Masa：Also, I want U Share to be an engine, an origin for dreams.
 From the founders of Facebook to Microsoft, the triggering place for leaders to talk about their dreams, find companions, and share their ideas to the world was Harvard’s student dormitory.

-Taka：Ueda and I also spent many days and nights, sometimes at the Ueda family housing’s lounge, other times at my dormitory’s common room, developing plans for U Share through numerous trials and errors.
+Taka：Masa and I also spent many days and nights, sometimes at the Ueta family housing’s lounge, other times at my dormitory’s common room, developing plans for U Share through numerous trials and errors.

 The experiences of creating business plans that would potentially change our society.
 I believe that for such experiences to happen on a daily basis, therein lies a place to connect people, and a positive attitude towards sharing proactively.